Insane Mode Encryption FAQ¶

-This document discusses Aviatrix High Performance Transit Network and answers related questions.
+This document discusses Aviatrix High Performance Multi-Cloud Transit Network and answers related questions.

-Why is Transit VPC performance capped at 1.25Gbsp?¶
+Why is Transit VPC/VNet performance capped at 1.25Gbps?¶

-In the current Transit VPC solution, the throughput is capped at 1.25Gbps regardless if you have a 10Gbps Direct Connect (DX) link.
-The reason is that in the Transit VPC deployment there is an IPSEC session between VGW and Transit gateway and VGW has a performance limitation.
+In the current Transit VPC/VNet solution, the throughput is capped at 1.25Gbps regardless if you have a 10Gbps connection between an on-prem network and the cloud (Direct Connect (DX)/ExpressRoute/FastConnect/InterConnect) link.
+The reason is that in the Transit VPC/VNet deployment there is an IPsec session between VGW/VPN Gateway and Transit Gateway and VGW/VPN Gateway has a performance limitation.

-Most virtual routers or software based routers are built with general purpose CPUs.
-Despite the vast CPU technology advancement, why does not IPSEC performance scale further?
+Most virtual routers or software-based routers are built with general purpose CPUs.
+Despite the vast CPU technology advancement, why doesn’t IPsec performance scale further?

 In the above diagram, the virtual router has multiple CPU cores, but since there is only one tunnel established, the Ethernet Interface can only direct incoming packets to a single core, thus the performance is limited to one CPU core, regardless how many CPU cores and memory you provide.